Shifazzz/movie-rag-system/README.md

 - The dataset is about 23MB, so I didn't include it in the repo.
 Download it from Kaggle.
 - I sampled 400 movies to keep it manageable, but you can adjust this
-- If you don't have Claude API access, you could swap in OpenAI's API or use a local model
+- If you don't have Gemini API access, you could swap in OpenAI's API or use a local model

 ## What I Learned